Caijiale7/Disease-Mapping/README.md

 - Do not modify original input files;
 - Preserve original indication descriptions;
+- Identify core disease entities before mapping;
+- Separate diseases from disease modifiers;
+- Do not split indication descriptions unless multiple independent diseases are explicitly present;
-- Do not force a disease into an unrelated internal category;
+- Do not force diseases into unrelated internal categories;
-- Do not rely only on keyword matching;
+- Do not rely only on keyword similarity;
-- Separate core diseases from disease qualifiers;
-- Maintain mapping rationale for each result;
+- Maintain mapping rationale for every result;
 - Record uncertainty and manual review requirements.

 ---

 ## Codex Execution Instructions